dkaslovsky/textnote/README.md

   -n, --no-write   disable writing archive files (helpful for deleting previously archived files)
 ```

+### **Additional Functionality**
+textnote is designed for simplicity.
+Because textnote writes files to a single directory on the local filesystem, most functionality outside of the scope described above can be easily accomplished using stanard command line tools (e.g., `grep` for search).

 ## Configuration
 While textnote is intended to be extremely lightweight, it is also designed to be highly configurable.
 In particular, the template (sections, headers, date formats, and whitespace) for generating notes can be customized as desired.